dydxprotocol/solo/docs/typescript.md

 // Withdraws all of your tokens for some asset.
-// By default resolves when transaction is received by the node - not when mined const result = await solo.standardActions.withdrawToZero({
+// By default resolves when transaction is received by the node - not when mined const result = await dolomiteMargin.standardActions.withdrawToZero({
   accountOwner: '0x52bc44d5378309ee2abf1539bf71de1b7d7be3b5', // Your address
   marketId: MarketId.ETH,
 });